BryanZhang938/recipe-complexity-insights/README.md

 | **High**   | 119.48         | 11.73               | 13.75        | 4.6764         |
 | **Low**    | 94.10          | 6.41                | 6.28         | 4.6833         |

-This table highlights the differences between high and low-complexity recipes:
+This table highlights key differences between high and low-complexity recipes:
 - **Preparation Time:** High-complexity recipes take longer to cook compared to low-complexity recipes.
 - **Ingredients and Steps:** High-complexity recipes use more ingredients and require more steps.
 - **Ratings:** Regardless of the recipe complexity, the average ratings are nearly identical.

-These findings suggest that while high-complexity recipes demand more effort in terms of time, ingredients, and steps, they do not necessarily receive higher ratings.
-In contrast, simpler recipes may be just as well-received, highlighting that ease of preparation could be a crucial factor in user satisfaction.
+These findings suggest that while high-complexity recipes require more effort in terms of time, ingredients, and steps, they do not necessarily receive higher ratings.
 We will later perform a permutation test to further investigate this observation.

+## Assessment of Missingness

+The only columns in `recipes` that have a significant amount of missing values are `rating`, `review`, and `date`.
+In this section, we will explore the missingness in `recipes`.

+### NMAR Analysis
+We claim that the missingness in the `review` column is likely to be Not Missing At Random (NMAR).
+This is likely due to the fact that users who feel negative about a recipe may be less likely to leave a review.
+Users who had a bad experience with the recipe may be less likely to leave a rreview because they may not feel that it is worth their time or they prefer to not engage with the product after a negative experience.
+On the other hand, users who had a good experience may be more inclined to leave a review as to recommend to other people or to create more traction on the particular recipe.

+### Misingness Dependency
+We now continue by examining the missingness of the `rating` column in `recipes` by testing its dependency on the `complexity` column.
+To achieve this, we will be performing a permutation test.
+So, we propose the following Null and Alternate Hypotheses and the Test Statistic and the Significance Level.

+**Null Hypothesis**: The missingness of ratings does not depend on the complexity score of a recipe.

+**Alternate Hypothesis**: The missingness of ratings depends on the complexity score of a recipe.

+**Test Statistic**: The absolute difference of the complexity score means between the recipes without missing ratings and the recipes with missing ratings.

+**Significance Level**: 0.05

+After performing the permutation test, we yield the following empirical distribution of the test statistics.

+<iframe
+  src="assets/missingness1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+<iframe
+  src="assets/missingness2.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>